mickaelvieira/CollectionJson/README.md

 ### Validation

-it is now possible to validate the data entering your API by using the [Symfony validator](https://symfony.com/doc/current/components/validator.html).
+It is now possible to validate the data entering your API by using the [Symfony validator](https://symfony.com/doc/current/components/validator.html).

 ```php
 use CollectionJson\Validator\Dataset as DatasetValidator;